nmn/module-inlinify/README.md

 ### implicit BRFS

 If you have a simple module the reads a file, transforms it and then finally exports a string, you can replace it with the output string.
-You essentially get `brfs` for free, as long is it isolated in a seperate file, and uses the synchrnous form.
+You essentially get `brfs` for free, as long is it isolated in a separate file, and uses the synchronous form.

 ### Usage

 The usage is fairly straight-forward.